Normalisation 3: grammar

 The core grammar, which has fewer anomalies and exceptions, is aimed at the beginner.
 This is the grammar that appears in Audrey and the attercop, book 1 of Englisc buten taeres (the first 800 words).
 The optional grammar, which inherits more of OE's anomalies and exceptions, appears in normalised versions of OE and ME texts, and in the weblog of this site.

-From the perspective of the ModE speaker, the core grammar is the smaller load to learn, while the optional grammar adds not only items, but also anomalies and complexities to paradigms, as well as classes to weak verbs.
+From the perspective of the ModE speaker, the core grammar is the smaller load to learn, while the optional grammar adds further cases, anomalies and complexities to paradigms, as well as classes to weak verbs.

 - wa- and wo_-stem adjectives